huggingface/transformers/docs/source/en/agents.md

 Thought: To begin, I need to find the number of layers in the encoder of BERT base and the architecture proposed in Attention is All You Need.
 I will start by searching for the number of layers in BERT base.
 Action:
 {
     "action": "search",
     "action_input": "number of layers in BERT base encoder" }
 Observation: 12 layers

 Thought: I need to search for the number of layers in the encoder of the architecture proposed in Attention is All You Need.
 Action:
 {
     "action": "search",
     "action_input": "number of layers in the encoder of the architecture proposed in Attention is All You Need" }
 Observation: Encoder: The encoder is composed of a stack of N = 6 identical layers.
 Each layer has two sub-layers.

 Thought: Now that I have the number of layers for both BERT base and the architecture proposed in Attention is All You Need, I can calculate the difference.
 Action:
 {
     "action": "calculator",
     "action_input": "12 - 6"
 }
 Observation: 6

 Thought: Now that I have the calculated difference, I need to provide the final answer.
 Action:
 {
     "action": "final_answer",
     "action_input": "BERT base encoder has 6 more layers than the encoder from the architecture proposed in Attention is All You Need"
-}'
+}
+Observation: BERT base encoder has 6 more layers than the encoder from the architecture proposed in Attention is All You Need
 ```

-### What is a tool?

-A tool is an atomic function to be used by an agent.

-You can for instance check the [~CalculatorTool], which we use

-It has a name, a description, input and output descriptions, and a __call__ method that will perform the action.

-Upon initialization of the agent system, the tool attributes are used to generate a tool description, then baked into the agent’s `system_prompt`  to let it know which tools it can use and why.

 ### How can I build an agent?